 The buyer personas are profiles of your visitors/customers that hold their source to the information buried in your databases.
-Creating them might seem an unnecessary task, but it is truly what will offer value in the long run.
+Creating them might seem unnecessary and taxing, but it is truly what will offer value on a long-term basis.

 While creating these buyer personas, remember to categorize them based on the following dimensions:

-- Demographic Dimension – This explains who the buyer is based on the persona’s location, gender, age, income, or even their marital status.
+Demographic Dimension – This explains who the buyer is based on the persona’s location, gender, age, income, or even marital status.

-- Psychographic Dimension – This part explains as to why the persona wants to buy from you.
-It largely covers the spending habits, needs, their social media presence, and expectations from the brand.
+Psychographic Dimension – This part explains why the persona wants to buy from you.
+It primarily covers the spending habits, needs, social media presence, and expectations from the brand.

-Both these dimensions together help in creating a buyer persona that holds true information about your existing and new customers.
+Together, these dimensions help create a buyer persona that holds information about your existing and new customers.

 This part highlights the expectations of the buyer personas when they interact with your website.
 What are they looking for?
 How do they expect the interface to look?
 How do they expect the interface to respond?